 To ensure longevity of sustainability efforts, it's crucial to foster a culture where Corporate Sustainability becomes part of the organizational DNA.
 This transformation involves consistent communication of goals, celebrating sustainability milestones, and embedding sustainability thinking in performance management processes.

-To improve the effectiveness of implementation, we can leverage best practice documents in Corporate Sustainability.
-These resources below were developed by management consulting firms and Corporate Sustainability subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Corporate Sustainability templates below that were developed by management consulting firms and Corporate Sustainability subject matter experts.

 In a technology firm, it's vital to analyze how technology implementations intersect with sustainability outcomes.
 Leveraging technology in the right manner can streamline processes, effectively reducing the firm's carbon footprint.
 Thus, considering technology's role in Corporate Sustainability is a non-negotiable aspect of the process.